Science Fellows Program Faculty-Student Summer Grants

-The Science Fellows Program will commit funding in 2018 for up to three research grants to faculty who bring one or two of the Science Fellows into their research group.
+The Science Fellows Program has funding for up to three research grants to faculty who bring one or two of the Science Fellows into their research group.
 The research may be in biochemistry, biology, chemistry, digital and computational studies, environmental science, geology, mathematics, neuroscience, or physics.

-- Interested faculty members should consult with Professor Smedley about their research program and the Science Fellows who would be best suited to join the group.
-Professor Smedley and the PI will talk with the identified student to determine their level of interest.
+- Interested faculty members should consult with John Smedley and Karen Palin about their research program and the Science Fellows who would be best suited to join the group.
+Smedley or Palin and the PI will talk with the identified student to determine their level of interest.

 - Faculty members may submit an application form and proposal by midnight on the date above.
 The proposal must include an abstract and a statement describing the research goals and methodologies, the project timetable with the start/end dates of the project (these dates will be used as the basis for the payroll contract), a statement on the specific involvement of the student researcher, and a budget for student wages, supplies and/or travel, as applicable.
 Please indicate the Science Fellow(s) you have identified.
 Please write your project description for a general reader.

 PLEASE SUBMIT YOUR APPLICATION FORM with all materials attached via the webform BY 11:59 PM ON the date listed above.